The following definitions and abbreviations, those found in chapter 182-500

 "Authorization" - See "prior authorization" and "expedited prior authorization (EPA)."

-"Bad debt" means an operating expense or loss incurred by a hospital because of uncollectible accounts receivables.
+"Bad debt" - An operating expense or loss incurred by a hospital because of uncollectible accounts receivables.

-"Billed charge" means the charge submitted to the department by the provider.
+"Billed charge" - The charge submitted to the agency by the provider.

 "Bordering city hospital"